duniter/blog-posts/posts/en_EN/static/2015-08-14-contribute.md

  * understanding the basics of asymmetric cryptography
  * optionnaly know the [Ed25519](http://ed25519.cr.yp.to/) scheme

-If you are not affraid by those technologies, you can both start reading the Wiki to [Dive into uCoin code](https://github.com/ucoin-io/ucoin/wiki/Dive-into-the-code) and [contact us](/contact).
+If you are not affraid by those technologies, you can both start reading the Wiki to [Dive into Duniter code](https://github.com/duniter/ucoin/wiki/Dive-into-the-code) and [contact us](/contact).
 #### As a designer/frontend developer

 See this beautiful website?
 You want to improve it with new content, new design?
 Feel free to propose your skills, any help is welcome.
 What probably Duniter needs the most is: **a logo**.